stenny94/kiosk-menu/README.md

 # kiosk-menu
 ### 1. Install Docker and the Webserver

     wget -O- https://raw.githubusercontent.com/stenny94/kiosk-menu/refs/heads/main/setup.sh | bash

 ### 2. Add to Startup (or Autostart)
 Create an autostart/startup link to the file at the root directory called 'startup.sh', it is the file that will launch Firefox in kiosk mode at the menu server.

+---

 And... that's it.
 I probably put way too much work into this, but that's okay.

+---

+#### Personal Resources/Notes
+Use the following command to build the Docker image.

+    docker build -t kiosk-menu .

+And use this command to push to the repository.

+    docker push stenny94/kiosk-menu:latest